Dungeon Generator

 BluePrint: Chunk check

-Now when I was able to spawn in rooms correctly in the grid I wanted to give the grid more functionality. (to make it as a wave function collapse)
+When I was able to spawn the rooms correctly inside the grid, I wanted to give the grid more functionality.

 I made the generation that only the “corridor room” was able to spawn on the “corner chunk”.
 If any other room would spawn, it would get deleted and the generator would try again.
 I also added after a “corridor room” was generated on a “corner chunk” all the rest of the “corner chunks” would get deleted.

-The last thing I did with this project was the option to add a secondary gird that spawned in at the chosen “corner chunk” location.
+The last thing I did with this project was the option to add a secondary grid that spawned at the chosen “corner chunk” location.

-With this feature a whole new dungeon can be generated on the secound grid.
-Completely different rooms can be selected in this grid, givning the option to add a new area.
+With this feature a whole new dungeon could be generated on a second grid.
+Completely different rooms can be selected in this grid, giving the option to add a new area.

 I accomplished many of my personal goals during this project, including my main objective: creating a customizable procedural dungeon generator.
 I am proud of the result.